Deep Learning Super Sampling: DLSS 3.0

-Augments DLSS 2.0 by making use of an optical-flow frame generation technique.
-The DLSS frame generation algorithm takes two rendered frames from the rendering pipeline, and generates a new frame that smoothly transitions between them.
+Augments DLSS 2.0 by making use of motion interpolation.
+The DLSS Frame Generation algorithm takes two rendered frames from the rendering pipeline and generates a new frame that smoothly transitions between them.
 So for every frame rendered, one additional frame is generated.
 DLSS 3.0 makes use of a new generation Optical Flow Accelerator (OFA) included in Ada Lovelace generation RTX GPUs.
 The new OFA is faster and more accurate than the OFA already available in previous Turing and Ampere RTX GPUs.
-This results in DLSS 3.0 being exclusive for the RTX 4000 Series.
+This results in DLSS 3.0 being exclusive for the RTX 40 Series.
 At release, DLSS 3.0 does not work for VR displays.